xiehb-evolution/hybrid-effects/README.md

 Standardized hybrid effect size = abs(Mean-of-heterozygote - Mean-of-homozygote) / (Mean of a sex)
 ```

-This normalization enables direct comparison across all 135 traits with different units and scales.
+This convertion enables direct comparison across all 135 traits with different units and scales.

 ### 4.3 Exponential distribution of hybrid effect size and λ parameter estimation